brian6484/CSKnowledge/Language/Java/Multithreading/ThreadVSThreadPool.md

 If the doSomeLongComputation takes longer than 1s, it blocks my thread until the result is made available by ExecutorService.

 ![Screenshot 2024-01-01 233100](https://github.com/brian6484/CSKnowledge/assets/56388433/2be05208-7c36-4941-9b5f-73cbf0865e77)

+So in simple words, a thread pool (represented by ExecutorService) is where you execute Callable tasks, and the Future object is how you retrieve the result of those Callable tasks from the pool.

 #### A deeper explanation of below example
 We first *submit* a Callable instance to the *ExecutorService* using submit() method, which returns a `Future` object returning the computed value.
 This *submit*